xForgot10x/ClimateScraper/README.md

 # ClimateScraper
-A script scraping certain data from pogodaiklimat.ru website
+A script for scraping certain data from pogodaiklimat.ru website